DimiMikadze/isomorphic-react-webapp/readme.md

-# Isomorphic/Universal React Web App Example
+# Isomorphic/Universal React Web App

 Shared JavaScript Web Application that runs on both the client & server using React and Node/Express.